 Try this quick germination test when you’re unsure about your seeds

-- Follow the instructions below to germinate the seeds in a coffee filter or paper towel, and label the baggie with the date you started them.
+• Follow the instructions below to germinate the seeds in a paper towel or coffee filter, and label the baggie with the date you started them.

 If 8 out of 10 seeds germinated, that gives an 80 percent germination rate, which is pretty good for most vegetables.
 If only 4 out of 10 seeds germinated, then you have a 40 percent germination rate and the seed is, for all intents and purposes, useless.

-When I find old seeds like this, I’ll throw them in the compost pile or feed them to my chickens.
-I might play around and put them in a random “salad blend” to sprout on my kitchen table, but I won’t bother planting them in the garden.
+When I find these, I throw the old seeds in the compost pile or feed them to my chickens.
+I might play around and put them in a random “salad blend” to sprout on my kitchen table, but I won’t bother planting them in the garden as a primary crop.

 It is not wise to sow the seeds more thickly to make up for low germination.
 Weak seeds that struggle to even sprout will just result in weak plants that are likely to suffer from aphid infestations, fungal diseases, or other problems anyway.

-What types of seeds can be germinated with a paper towel or coffee filter?
+What types of seeds can be germinated with paper towels?

 All vegetable, herb, and flower seeds can be germinated in a paper towel or coffee filter, but personally, I find the baggie method to be most effective for seeds that take a long time to germinate.